 - 1. Cash and cash equivalents expanded by 16% to Php 4.4 bn as of end-December 2019 from Php 3.8 bn as of end-2018.
 This was attributed to the net cash generated from operating and investing activities. - 2.
 Trade and other receivables was higher by 12% YoY at Php 788.8 mn.
 The increase can be attributed to the increase in the trade receivables of 1590 EC on the back of improved energy sales and ancillary services.
 This was tempered by Vivant Energy's collection of trade receivables and cash dividends declared by CPPC and CIPC in 2018. - 3.
 Advances to associates and stockholders went up by 17% YoY to Php 91.8 mn from Php 78.8 mn, which was mainly a result of the advances to two associates by two subsidiaries during the year in review. - 4.
 Inventories dropped by 19% YoY to Php 101.3 mn from Php 125.5 mn.
-This was attributed to the use of spare parts for plant maintenance and fuel consumption on the back of increased energy sales of 1590 EC. - 5.
-Prepayments and other current assets significantly rose by 140% to Php 159.9 mn as of end-December 2019 from Php 66.6 mn in 2018.
-This is attributed to the current portion of input VAT on purchases and creditable withholding taxes on revenues during the year in review.
+This was attributed to the use of spare parts for plant maintenance and fuel consumption on the back of increased energy sales of 1590 EC.

-&lt;sup>14 PFRS 9, Financial Instruments.
+&lt;sup>20 PFRS 9, Financial Instruments.
 Equity securities of a company with the intention to hold these investments for the forseeable future shall be irrevocably designated at Fair Value through Other Comprehensive Income (FVOCI).
 Gains and losses after initial recognition are presented under Other Comprehensive Income (OCI).